JoannaMacDev/JoannaMacDev.github.io/_posts/2017-04-23-Observers-Event-And-Closures.md

 public struct EmptyArgs : EventArgs { }
 ```

-Then, for those closures which don't require any parameters, we have a simple, empty struct that implements the EventArgs protocol.
+Then, for those closures which don't require any parameters, we have a simple, empty, struct that implements the EventArgs protocol.

 ### A Base Closure Protocol